What is Intuniv?

 liver disease; or

-FDA pregnancy category B. Intuniv is not expected to be harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+It is not known whether Intuniv will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take Intuniv?

 Take Intuniv exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.
+Use the medicine exactly as directed.

 You should not stop using Intuniv suddenly.
-Stopping suddenly may make your condition worse, and you could have unpleasant symptoms.
+Stopping suddenly can raise your blood pressure and cause unpleasant symptoms.

 What happens if I miss a dose?